|MP 7.01.93||Decompression of the Intervertebral Disc Using Laser Energy (Laser Discectomy) or Radiofrequency Coblation

 - An industry-sponsored RCT of nucleoplasty compared to conservative care (NCT00940810).
 The study has an estimated enrollment of 46 patients with completion noted July 2012.

-An industry-sponsored sham-controlled randomized trial on nucleoplasty is listed as completed as of March 2008 (NCT00124774).
-No publications from this trial have been identified.
+- An industry-sponsored sham-controlled randomized trial on nucleoplasty is listed as completed as of March 2008 (NCT00124774).

 While numerous case series and uncontrolled studies report improvements in pain and functioning following laser discectomy and nucleoplasty, the lack of well-designed and conducted controlled trials limits interpretation of reported data.
 For nucleoplasty, there are 2 small randomized controlled trials in addition to the uncontrolled studies, but these trials are limited by the lack of blinding, an inadequate control condition in 1 trial and inadequate data reporting in the second.
 Questions remain about the safety and efficacy of these treatments.
 Reconsideration of the policy position awaits randomized trials with adequate follow-up (at least 1 year) that control for selection bias, the placebo effect, and variability in the natural history of low back pain.
 These procedures are considered investigational.

 Practice Guidelines and Position Statements